 An actor of modest talents can seem amazing with a well-written part.
-But only a great actor can be spectacular in a sketchy role, and Mark Rylance proves once again that he’s a great actor.
-His work alone makes “Measure” a must-see.
-In the production director John Dove and the troupe bringing a tight clarity to one of Shakespeare’s more confounding plays.
+But only a great actor can be spectacular in a sketchy role, and Mark Rylance, in “Measure for Measure,” proves once again that he’s a great actor.
+His work alone makes “Measure” a must-see, but this is far from a one-man show.
+In the production — from Shakespeare’s Globe in London that’s in for 21 performances as part of UCLA Live’s Intl.
+Theater Festival — director John Dove and the troupe bringing a tight clarity to one of Shakespeare’s more confounding plays.

 Like the “Twelfth Night” that came to L.A. two years ago, “Measure” is an “original practices” production from the company, meaning an all-male cast in Elizabethan costumes (excellent work by Jennifer Tiramani), with minimal scenery and lighting.
 The emphasis is on actors and text, with period music and dances thrown in for extra fun.